Jeff-Lo/Feijie/README.md

 # Feijie
-Feijie project with Django in college
+Team final project for Feijie with Django in college.